smalltown/kubernetes_summit_2018/README.md

-# Kubernetes Summit 2018 - Kubernetes: Stateless → Stateful
+# Kubernetes: Stateless → Stateful

 This repository demonstrate how to setup completed ElasticSearch within Kubernetes.
 And the installation leverage by [ElasticSearch Operator](https://github.com/upmc-enterprises/elasticsearch-operator)

 ## Prerequisite

+In order to demonstrate Kubernetes Operator , there are two things need to be done first.

 ### minikube
 Follow the [official document](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install minikube